kahlil/kunley/README.md

-# FlowState 🌊
+# Kunley

-Dead simple Redux and redux-observable library built with RxJS streams.
-This is an easy way to introduce a stream-based unidirectional dataflow into your app.
+A simple way to manage UI state and side effects with RxJS.

 ## Highlights

 - Inspired by Redux and redux-observable
 - The state is delivered with streams
 - Reducers are just functions, no switch-case
-- Isolate side effects that map back to actions
+- Isolate side effects that map back to actions (or not)

 ## Install